Wael1122/waa/Neofetch-vs-Screenfetch.md

 Neofetch is in and has always been in very active development, myself and a few others are working on improving Neofetch everyday and will continue do so for the foreseeable future.

 Neofetch is clean, the script has a clear structure and you can learn how it works very easily.

+There's nothing Screenfetch does that Neofetch doesn't do better.
+Neofetch is faster, more customizable, supports more operating systems, displays more info and isn't a mess on the inside.

 ### Operating Systems